Westpac New Zealand is halfway through a $15 million online banking refresh. It has opted for a format that works with just about any device.

 Although the new online service works with large size PC screens, it was designed in the knowledge that banking has shifted from branch, to desktop computers and from there to mobile devices.
 Pomeroy says the idea that online banking is mainly about desktops is now antiquated.

 He says we use different devices throughout the day and that until now mobile banking apps or websites have typically offered only a small set of features compared to the desktop versions.
 He says: “Banking functionality tends to drop with mobile and tablets – we think that’s wrong”.

 Which explains why Westpac’s new system gives tablet and smartphone users full access to all the features found in more traditional online banking services.

 Let a thousand flowers bloom

-During the demonstration, Westpac showed the way tasks now operate more naturally.
+One of the interesting aspects Westpac showed during the demonstration of the new online system is the way tasks operate more naturally.